kostaman/LED_Matrix-1/Configuration.md

 Note the set_brightness method does not work on PIC32MZ NetCard's current USB protocol and firmware.
 This could be added later on.

+### PIC32MZ NetCard Firmware Resolution
+The PIC32MZ NetCard is hard coded currently to support a max chain length of 256.
+ColorLight 5A-75B supports up to 256x256 and ColorLight 5A-75E supports up to 512x256.
+The ColorLight 5A-75B has eight connectors while the ColorLight 5A-75E has sixteen connectors, meaning the max panel that can be connected to each connector if using all connectors is 64x128.
+The normal firmware limits the column size to 1024, and I think the PWM firmware does also.
+However this is further reduced by PIC32MZ NetCard.

+This makes this a little more complicated.
+However this means that you should configure the receiver card to match the configuration of PIC32MZ NetCard firmware.
+At that point the workflow is exactly the same.
+Meaning configuration file rows and columns should match the receiver cards value.

+Note the firmware can be updated to increase the row size at some point, see Linux_NetCard's implementation in the daemon for details.
+Note PIC32MZ_NetCard's implementation maps pixels based on 256 column limits and this is hard coded.

 ## Wrapper
 To my knowledge there is no way of converting the panel/cabinet pixel configuration to the desired pixel configuration.
 This is easily corrected with a mapping function.
 Currently this requires creating a derived wrapper Matrix class.
 This requires coding.